What is the main source of law authorising this entity form?

 Timing (estimate)

-The incorporation is not subject to any waiting periods, governmental filings, etc. The PT is incorporated once the Deed of Establishment is drawn.
-However, to obtain its status as a legal entity, the PT must be legalised by the MOLHR and obtain proof of such legalisation.
+The incorporation is not subject to any waiting periods or governmental filings.
+The PT is incorporated once the Deed of Establishment is drawn.
+However, to obtain its status as a legal entity, the PT must be legalised by the MOL and obtain proof of such legalisation.

 Main costs, including registration and similar fees (excluding legal fees)

 The main costs are the notary fees.
-In respect of registration of a PT, founders will have to pay the following non-tax state revenues to the MOLHR:
+In respect of registration of a PT, founders will have to pay the following non-tax state revenues to the MOL:

 Is a description of the anticipated business or purpose of the entity required for incorporation, formation or organization?

-The description of the objectives and purposes, as well as business activities, must be written in the Article of Association within the Deed of Establishment.
+The description of the objectives and purposes, as well as business activities, must be written in the Articles of Association within the Deed of Establishment.

 Minimum number of incorporators / shareholders and residency requirements

-A PT has to be established by at least 2 (two) persons or entities as shareholders, unless it is a form of PT which falls into the Company Law exceptions (outlined above).
+Principally, a PT must be established by at least two (2) persons or entities as shareholders, unless (a) it is a form of PT which falls into the Company Law exceptions, and/or (b) it will be subject to the conditions applicable to PT with less than two (2) shareholders (outlined above).

 There is no residency requirement for incorporators.
 However, certain business sectors are limited or prohibited for foreigners based on applicable laws and regulations.